This article may contain affiliate links, which means I earn a small commission on purchases. Opinions are my own.

 Here are a few other things to think about while at the airport and on the airplane:

 — Fly an airline that doesn’t book middle seats, enforces masks, and follows other health and safety protocols.
-I flew Southwest and they currently are leaving middle seats open through at least Nov.
+I flew Southwest and they currently are leaving middle seats open through Nov.
 30, 2020.

 — Rent a car to avoid sharing transportation with others, like Disney’s Magical Express.
 If possible, try to rent a car that has a parking lot attached to the airport so you don’t have to take a shuttle.